pykickstart/pykickstart/docs/kickstart-docs.rst

 ``--maxsize=``

-    The maximum size in megabytes when the logical volume is set to grow.
-Specify an integer value here, and do not append the number with MB.
+    The maximum size in MiB the logical volume may grow to.
+Specify an integer value here, and do not append any units.
+This option is only relevant if ``--grow`` is specified as well.

 ``--recommended``